How Does Square Work? The Beginner’s Guide To Square For Small Business

-What is Square and how does it work?
+What is Square and how does it work for your small business?
 Read this guide to find out about pricing, integrations, how to set up a Square account, and more.

 Square’s business model is to be many things to many different types of businesses, but at its core, it is a solution to help businesses manage how they process payments from transactions both online and in-person.
 It is one of the best credit card processing companies for small businesses available.

-In this post, we’ll answer all of your most basic questions about Square for small business, including how Square works.
+In this post, we’ll answer all of your most basic questions about Square for small businesses, including how Square works.

 What Is Square?